Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 For more information, please visit the License Center Home Page.
 Please note that the License Centers do not offer the Driver’s License Knowledge or Road Tests.

 Election information, including a list of polling places and a Ward and Precinct Map are available on the Elections portion of the City website.
-You may also email the City Clerk Jo Thieling, or call at 763-433-9840 for more information.
+You may also email Colleen Lasher, or call at 763-433-9867 for more information.

 Smoke detectors should be checked monthly.
 Check them by pressing the test button.
 Find more details in the Smoke Alarms Safety Tips (PDF).